 Figure 3.
-Two 150-gallon fiberglass tubs are used in room 291D for housing African clawed frogs (Xenopus laevis) greater than 80 mm SVL (the tub farthest to the right in this image is not currently in use).
-One 150-gallon fiberglass tub houses approximately 95 frogs less than 80 mm SVL in room 291C - a second 150-gallon tub in room 291C holds clean, filtered water for use during tank water exchanges.
-Each 150-gallon tub contains approximately 90 gallons of water and can support approximately 75 adult female or 100 adult male frogs.
+Two 150-gallon fiberglass tubs are used in room 291A for housing African clawed frogs (Xenopus laevis) greater than 80 mm SVL.
+Another 150-gallon fiberglass tub houses approximately 90 frogs less than 80 mm SVL in room 291C.
+Each of these tubs contains approximately 90 gallons of water and can support 70 adult female or 90 adult male frogs, or 80 adults of both sexes.
 Approximately 25% of the water in each tub is changed daily.
+An additional 150-gallon tub in room 291B holds clean, filtered water for use in daily tank water exchanges.

 Figure 4.
-Overflow pipe and hardware cloth cylinder.
+Overflow pipe and PVC-coated hardware cloth cylinder.
 The overflow pipe limits water depth to a maximum of 13 inches.
-During water exchanges, the pipe is removed manually from the drain opening to allow approximately 3 to 4 inches of water to drain from the tub.
+During water exchanges, the pipe is removed manually from the drain opening to allow 3 to 4 inches of water to drain from the tub.
 The hardware cloth cylinder allows particulate debris and animal wastes to accumulate at the base of the overflow pipe for subsequent flushing from the tank during water exchanges.
 In Figure 3 above, note the presence of weights positioned atop the cylinder.
 The pressure applied to the cylinder by these weights prevents frogs from passing under the cylinder and near the overflow pipe.